child’s play.

 behind the hot cage of boys.

-Welled in my gut, a worry
+deep in my stomach, worry

 that he'll miss, or worse,